centminmod/optimise-images/readme.md

 Dockerfile support is experimental so no guarantee that it works.
 Contributions by more Docker users in making it work are welcomed via git pull requests.

+## Building the Docker Immage From Dockerfile

+There are 2 ways to build the optimise-images.sh Docker image:

+1. Manual docker build
+2. Via dockerbuild.sh

+### Manual docker build

 ```
 mkdir -p /root/tools
 cd /root/tools